ycx12341/RSOS_ABC-BCD/Synthetic Data/README.md

 * **mean_var_obs.txt**: Means and variances of the 900 reference time series.

-* **Round 1 parameters 10000 ecm.txt**: Initial parameters, all parameter values sampled from corresponding initial distributions using "r" command in R.
+* **Round 1 parameters 10000 ecm.txt**: Initial parameters, all parameter values are sampled from corresponding initial distributions using "runif" command in R.

-* **Round 10 parameters 10000 all 3.txt**: Final parameters, the means of parameter columns were taken as the final estimates of the parameters.
+* **Round 10 parameters 10000 all 3.txt**: Final parameters, the means of parameter columns are taken as the final estimates of the parameters.

 ## How are the synthetic data produced? ##